aws-samples/aws-control-tower-automate-account-creation/README.md

 **Step-7**: The CreateManagedAccountLambda function updates the DynamoDB table with the results of the account creation workflow.
 If the account was successfully created, it updates the input file entry in the DynamoDB table with the account ID, else it updates the entry in the table with the appropriate failure or error reason.

-**Step-8**: When the DynamoDB table is updated, the DynamoDB stream triggers the CreateManagedAccountLambda function, and steps 3–7 are repeated.
+**Step-8**: When the S3 object is updated, the NewAccountHandlerLambda reads the updated s3 file and steps 2c-7 are repeated.

 ## Security